1) First of all which is it?

 7) We would always have reached this position at some stage wouldn’t we?

 If a particular case had led to examination and exploration of the law on this issue, the pressure to make timely decisions would not have allowed the time given here to make reasoned decisions.
-(Naturally even urgent & rapid legal decisions are well-reasoned, but having no time pressure makes the process easier.)
+(Naturally even urgent & rapid legal decisions are well-reasoned, but having less time pressure makes the process more robust).

 8) The judge did not support Mrs Gillick did he?